Header graphic

 5. Publications and Miscellaneous

 Note to Researcher: Notwithstanding the official name change of the Center in 1989, 'Cultural Heritage Center' has been used throughout the file folder titles.
 For additional broadsheets and other promotional material of the Cultural Heritage Center, see Record Group 10 C, Sub-Group 8, Series 1.
 For additional Cultural Heritage Center Advisory Council records, see Record Group 6 C, Sub-Group 45, Series 1.
-For additional records originating from the Cultural Heritage center, see the holdings in the Western Historical Manuscript Collection.
+For additional records originating from the Cultural Heritage center, see the holdings at the State Historical Society of Missouri, formerly in the Western Historical Manuscript Collection.
 Some of the records in this Sub-Group are restricted and cannot be made available to the public (see restrictions note at the end of this page).

 Inventory